openvinotoolkit/training_extensions/misc/pytorch_toolkit/text_recognition/README.md

    ```

 Every dataset class has its own constructor with specific parameters.
-You can see costructors [here](./text_recognition/datasets/dataset.py).
+You can see constructors [here](./text_recognition/datasets/dataset.py).
 Examples of use of different datasets can be seen in the config files:
 * [example](./configs/config_0014.yml)
 * [example](./configs/medium_config.yml)